oci-landing-zones/oci-landing-zone-operating-entities/multi-oe/design/readme.md

 1. The **Functional View** presents the fundamental organizational entities of the OCI Open LZ and how they relate to each other.
 2. The **Security View** presents the core building blocks of the tenancy organization, identity and access management, and security posture.
 3. The **Network View**, designed on top of the security, presents how network elements are structured and connected to communicate with each other.
-4. The **Operations View** presents the dynamic perspective of the OCI Open LZ, proposing a design for provisioning and changing the previous elements with a GitOps operating model, proposing a repository structure - with clear separation between configuration areas (for operations) and code areas (for developers) - ready for day 1 and day 2 operations.
+4. The **Operations View** presents the dynamic perspective of the OCI Open LZ, proposing a design for provisioning and changing the previous elements with a GitOps operating model, proposing a repository structure - with a clear separation between configuration areas (for operations) and code areas (for developers) - ready for day 1 and day 2 operations.
 5. The **Runtime View** presents the OCI Open LZ operations artifacts to demonstrate how day 2 operations can run.
 These elements are ready to be run with a configurable IaC approach.

 &nbsp;